Anschluss: German troops march into Austria

 Swarms of Berlin League of German Maidens girls have been directed here for the moment, and they wave ecstatically at the tank columns rattling through the old streets.
-In the next issue of the Berliner Illustrierte Zeitung they will be pictured as ‘Local Inhabitants, Who Greeted Their German Liberators with Wild Ovations’....
+In the next issue of the Berliner Illustrierte Zeitung they will be pictured as 'Local Inhabitants, Who Greeted Their German Liberators with Wild Ovations'....
 We know all about the talent for stagecraft of Goebbels....

 For the Wehrmacht, the invasion was the first big test of its machinery.
 Although the invading forces were badly organized and coordination among the units was poor, it mattered little because the Austrian government had ordered the Austrian Bundesheer not to resist.

 That afternoon, Hitler, riding in a car, crossed the border at his birthplace, Braunau am Inn, with a 4,000 man bodyguard.
 In the evening, he arrived at Linz and was given an enthusiastic welcome.
 250,000 Austrians gathered in Linz to meet Adolf Hitler and support Anschluss.
 The enthusiasm displayed toward Hitler and the Germans surprised both Nazis and non-Nazis, as most people had believed that a majority of Austrians opposed Anschluss.
 Many Germans from both Austria and Germany welcomed the Anschluss as they saw it as completing the complex and long overdue unification of all Germans into one state.
 On 13 March Seyss-Inquart announced the abrogation of Article 88 of the Treaty of Saint-Germain, which prohibited the unification of Austria and Germany, and approved the replacement of the Austrian states with Reichsgaue.
 The seizure of Austria demonstrated once again Hitler's aggressive territorial ambitions, and, once again, the failure of the British and the French to take action against him for violating the Versailles Treaty.
 Their lack of will emboldened him toward further aggression.
+British diplomat Frank Roberts, argued that the lack of British opposition was because of the widespread view that, “I suppose a lot of people in England would say, “well they are Germans [in Austria] after all, and if that’s what they really want.”